XingMXTeam/maoxunxing.com/content/posts/how-i-learn-english/index.en.md

 ## Reading ★★★

 Reading can be trained sometime, as an enhancement.
 Recommended reading pages or e-books that I highlight: [Immersive Translation](https://chrome.google.com/webstore/detail/immersive-translate/bpoadfkcbjbfhfodiogcnhhhpibjhbnh?hl=zh-CN )
-Primarily to do comparative translations of passages between Chinese and English for web pages or e-books:
+Primarily to do comparative translations of passages between Chinese and English for web pages or e-books.

-{{< video src="https://youtu.be/IZiwEtLGTk0" caption="Intro video" max-width="960px">}}

 And that's it.
 **If this article was helpful to you, feel free to subscribe and forward it!!!**